jakegut/jakerg-hugo/content/now.md

 title: now
 ---

-I reside in Georgetown, TX.
 I'm working fully remote for a Utah-based, healthcare startup: Rivet.

 At Rivet, my primary work involves Node.js, Bazel, TypeScript and occasionally Go and Python; with a focus on Developer Experience, Build Systems, Internal Tools, and Infrastructure.